Computation of Atomic Properties with the Hy-CI Method

 - What is the Performance of the Parallel Code?

-NIST's Scientific Computer Facility cluster of 16 PCs running Windows NT was utilized for parallel computation of the ground state of He and He-like ions.
-Typical run times for a calculation of this size about are 8 hours on a single CPU, but only 30 - 40 minutes on the parallel processing cluster.
+In our earliest parallel processing attempt, NIST's Scientific Computer Facility cluster of 16 PCs running Windows NT was utilized for parallel computation of the ground state of He and He-like ions with almost perfect scaling.
 We found that the processing speed could be predicted, as a function of cluster size, by the simple scaling law T = constant (s + (1 - s) /N), where T is the runtime in seconds, N is the number of processors, the constant is 6419 for this case, and s is the inherently sequential part of the calculation.
 As far as we know, this was the first high precision calculation for few electron atomic systems to employ parallel computing.
-Our current parallel environment for this work is NIST's Central Computing Facility Linux cluster.
+Our current parallel environment for this work is NIST's Central Computing Facility cluster of 850 Intel/AMD 64-bit processors running CentOS Linux.

 - Parallel Algorithms and Implementation: James S. Sims